dice-roller/documentation/docs/guide/notation/modifiers.md

 Some exploding dice system use a penetrating rule.

-Taken from the Hackmaster Basic rules:
+Taken from the HackMaster Basic rules:

 > Should you roll the maximum value on this particular die, you may re-roll and add the result of